djangoprince/PersonalTreatably/README.md

 Visit this issue link to take a look at some screenshots of Treatably from Xcode. https://github.com/djangoprince/Treatably/issues/1#issue-716975365

-I recommend starting by these files:
+If you are going to take a look at the classes, I recommend starting by these files:

 1- CreatAccountViewController

 2- LoginViewController